 The backsplash is faux tin tiles – they are plastic!

 I love the vintage look of the tiles, but they are plastic, which makes them easy to clean and maintain.
-They are really easy to cut and install; I will do a separate post on that (and may need to install them in my house!).
+They are really easy to cut and install!

 I added a system from IKEA for hanging storage for scrub brushes and soap – something to keep those things off the counter, keeping the counter clutter-free!

-So, I added lots of storage with the cabinets, but I still needed to include something that would hold both microwaves plus serving plates and bowls (for lunches and events) and other items (remember the table with the coffee maker on the floor??).
+I added lots of storage with the cabinets, but I still needed to include something that would hold two microwaves plus serving plates and bowls (for lunches and events) and other items (remember the table with the coffee maker on the floor??).

-I found this mid-century buffet on Craig’s List for $175.
-It was the perfect size and it’s teal!
-Perfect for our color scheme and design, and it was wide enough to fit both microwaves!
+I found this vintage mid-century modern buffet on Craig’s List for $175.
+It is the perfect size and it’s teal, the perfect color for this project!
+Plus it was wide enough to fit both microwaves!

-Above it, I hung a shelf for the toaster oven and added a Coke crate for more (cute) storage.
+Above it, I hung a shelf for the toaster oven and added a Coke crate for more fun storage.
 I found the Coke crates at the Scott Antique Market.

 Next up: the telephone table corner.
 Remember it looked like this before: